Youth Strength

 What is it?

-A structured program for high school athletes who want to improve physical performance, prevent injury, and train with purpose.
+A structured program for youth athletes who want to improve physical performance, prevent injury, and train with purpose.

 Grounded in the Youth Physical Development Model and aligned with the ASCA Position Stand on Resistance Training for Children & Youth, the program is developmentally appropriate, safe, and sport-relevant.